-This is when the request does not suggest a risk to a child or adult, nor that there is an allegation or concern of possible abuse perpetrated by an adult.
+Procedure to follow when receiving a request for advice about safeguarding procedure that does not suggest a risk to a child or adult, nor that there is an allegation or concern of possible abuse perpetrated by an adult.

-- 1. Make a note of: - a.
-The date and time of receiving the information - b.
-The name, role and contact details of the person providing the information - c.
-The nature of the query - d.
-Any other relevant information (e.g. why the information is needed now, history of previous concerns etc.) - e.
-Your own name and role
+- 1. Make a note of: - a) The date and time of receiving the information - b) The name, role and contact details of the person providing the information - c) The nature of the query - d) Any other relevant information (e.g. why the information is needed now, history of previous concerns etc.) - e) Your own name and role